Friend says Guildford needs more support from NZRU

 He says the union should have imposed tougher steps and offered Guildford specialist help after he was suspended because of an alcohol-fuelled altercation at a bar in Rarotonga in 2011.

-Next story in National: Hundreds turn out to meet tennis great
+Next story in New Zealand: Hundreds turn out to meet tennis great

 Copyright © 2013, Radio New Zealand